PCOS is a common condition that is not well understood, which isn’t terribly surprising.

 “Cortisol excess or deficiency is not a diagnostic marker for PCOS,” adds Dr. Nadeem.
 “Studies have not shown evidence of cortisol as a primary abnormality in women with PCOS.”

-A PCOS diagnosis is made when two out of three markers are identified (irregular cycles, acne/facial hair/elevated DHEAs or testosterone levels, and a specific PCOS presentation on an ovarian ultrasound).
+A PCOS diagnosis is made when two out of three markers are identified (irregular cycles, acne/facial hair/elevated DHEA or testosterone levels, and a specific PCOS presentation on an ovarian ultrasound).
 Cortisol is not part of the equation.

-There may be a misconception that people with PCOS need to be more “mindful” of their cortisol levels
+There may be a misconception that people with PCOS need to be more “mindful” of their cortisol levels.

 Social media would have you believe that you should be thinking (or…obsessing) over your cortisol levels, and constantly doing things to “bring them down”.
 In reality, with or without PCOS, this is not something we need to be thinking about.